ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-02-28-driving-into-the-sahara.md

 ![Sunrise in Aït-Ouabelli](/assets/images/IMG_1727.jpg)

-I drove a couple of minutes headed east until the weather looked better and stopped to get some work done.
+I drove a couple of minutes headed east and stopped to get some work done when the weather looked better.

 ![Rainbow in the desert](/assets/images/IMG_1735.jpg)